How to Study the Bible Verse By Verse

 Bible study can be overwhelming.
 One of the easiest ways to start studying the Bible is one verse at a time.
-While there are many methods for studying the Bible verses by verse, this article will focus on the SOAP or SOAK Bible study method.
+If you want to learn how to study the Bible verse by verse using the SOAP or SOAK Bible study method, keep reading.

-So what can you do, what is the SOAK method for Bible study and how do I use it?
+So you may be wondering, what is the SOAK method for Bible study and how do I use it?
 The first thing you need to know is that SOAP or SOAK is an acronym.
-(The tendency to use them alternatively as they follow the same steps.)
+(I tend to use them alternately as they follow the same steps.)
 The SOAP Bible study method introduces you to the inductive method of Bible study where effort is placed on observing what the text says before attempting to make an application.

-SOAP means Scripture Observation Application Prayer, while SOAK means Scripture Observation Application.
+SOAP means Scripture Observation Application Prayer, whereas SOAK means Scripture Observation Application Kneel.

-Each word in the acronym gives us some instruction and is part of the process that we will follow while studying our Bibles.
+Each word in the acronym gives us some instruction and is a part of the process that we’ll follow while studying our Bibles.

 On a sheet of paper or in a notebook, write the verse you have decided to study.
-I like to do this with the King James or New King James version.
-That's a personal preference but I'm sure you can use the word-for-word translation that resonates most with you.
+I like to do this using the King James or New King James version.
+That’s a personal preference but I encourage you to use the word-for-word translation that resonates most with you.

 Download the free SOAK Bible study method printable.